Easter Egg Crochet Pattern

 You’ll use mostly your main color plus a couple tiny accents, so it’s a small-scraps kind of project.

-• 2 Fine / Sport yarn in cotton or acrylic: For this project I reach for a sport weight because it keeps the stitches small and tidy, so the egg shape stays smooth and the details don’t look bulky.
-Cotton gives you crisp stitch definition and a firmer feel, and acrylic is a little softer and springier, so pick the finish you want.
-Yardage isn’t specified here, but you’ll want your main color (white) plus small amounts of pink, and optional bits of blue, yellow, and any extra accent colors.
+• 2 Fine / Sport yarn in cotton or acrylic: Sport weight keeps stitches small and tidy, so the egg shape stays smooth and the details don’t look bulky.
+You’ll need your main color (white) plus small amounts of yellow and pink, with optional bits of blue or other accent colors.

-• 2.75 mm crochet hook (depending on yarn weight): This size is a nice match for sport yarn when you want tight fabric for amigurumi, so stuffing doesn’t peek through.
+• 2.75 mm crochet hook: A nice match for sport yarn when you want tight fabric for amigurumi, so stuffing doesn’t peek through.

-• Black safety eyes (6 mm or 8 mm): Either size works, it just changes the expression a bit, and I like to decide once the face is pinned in place.
+• Black safety eyes (6 mm or 8 mm): Either size works — it just changes the expression a bit.
+Decide once the face is pinned in place.

-• Embroidery thread for mouth and cheeks: Embroidery thread keeps the face details neat and a little finer than yarn, especially for the mouth.
+• Embroidery thread for mouth and cheeks: Keeps the face details neat and a little finer than yarn.

 Quick Details